FemputerTech/SignLanguageAI/README.md

 ## Setup Python Virtual Environment and Dependencies

+1. cd into the backend
-1. Install the virtual environment `python3.11 -m venv .env`
+2. Install the virtual environment `python3.11 -m venv .env`
-2. Activate the environment in your shell `source .env/bin/activate`
+3. Activate the environment in your shell `source .env/bin/activate`
-3. Verify the python version `python3 --version`
+4. Verify the python version `python3 --version`
-4. Install dependencies `pip3 install -r requirements.txt`
+5. Install dependencies `pip3 install -r requirements.txt`
-5. Select the python interpreter for the virtual environment and select it in the jupyter notebook (top right side)
+6. Select the python interpreter for the virtual environment and select it in the jupyter notebook (top right side)

 ## Setup Kaggle